-When someone has trouble starting their jet ski they would often pull out a voltmeter as its more common to have and tell me that the battery reads proper voltage.
-But I have to say to them that it’s not the volts that start a jet ski but the amps.
-The only way to tell if you have enough amps to start a jet ski is to put a load on it which a load tester works perfectly for.
+When someone has trouble starting their jet ski they would often pull out a voltmeter as it’s more common to have and tell me that the battery reads proper voltage.
+But I have to say to them that it’s not the volts that start an engine but the amps.
+The only way to tell if you have enough amps to start an engine is to put a load on it, which a load tester works perfectly for.

 If you ever have starting issues with your jet ski, I have a guide here that can help.

-If you’re not using your jet ski for a month or more, then it’s best to keep the battery on charge.
+If you’re not using your machine for a month or more, then it’s best to keep the battery on charge.
 A jet ski battery is small and goes stale quicker than a car battery.
-Combine that with the fact that people don’t ride their jet skis as much as their cars – a jet ski battery can die sooner.
+Combine that with the fact that people don’t ride their machines as much as their cars – a jet ski battery can die sooner.

 Stay under 2 amps for a battery charger for a jet ski.
 I like to use Battery Tender 021-0123 Battery Tender Junior 12V, 0.75A Battery Charger.*

-If you like to keep your jet skis in the garage but the trailer takes up too much room then you need to get a jet ski stand.
+If you like to keep your jet skis in the garage, but the trailer takes up too much room, then you need to get a stand.

 I think a video on that topic is better than writing about it..

 Gas goes bad.
 If you don’t use your jet ski for months, then it’s best to put some Stabil for boats and jet skis into your gas tank.
 Make sure to read the directions to know how much to put in.

 Bad gas can make a jet ski not run right, as it is a high-performance engine and needs the optimal fuel.
 You might even get a check engine light on some models with bad gas in it.